L21s/twitterlivesearch/README.md

 # twitterlivesearch

 ## Introduction
+First of all: this documentation is in development.
+Not everything you can with this library is pointed out here.
+JavaDoc will guide you, though.
 This library was actually designed for a university purpose: the main idea is to provide a live search through a Twitter user stream or the Gardenhose.
 This functionality is achieved by storing the last n (you can configure it...) tweets in a Apache Lucene index.
 As a user of this library you can register keywords you are interested in and the library will inform you in case a keyword-matching tweet is incoming.
 We actually designed it generally; its main purpose is the usage in a search engine (http://serioussearch.de), though.

 ## How to include it?